-See what the test makers have to say about the ACT Writing Test here.
+See what the test makers say about the ACT Writing Test here.

 How To Prepare for the ACT

-If you need the best tips and tricks in the business, look no further than this free ebook that will quickly guide you through all the immediate ways to raise your ACT and SAT scores.
+If you need the best tips and tricks in the business, look no further than this article on immediate ways to raise your ACT and SAT scores.

 If you have any other questions, please send me a message.

 Let’s make your college and career dreams come true!

 If you need help maximizing the effect of the others and winding your way through the often confusing forest of college admissions tasks, pop on over to our sister company, March Consulting, where we help students and families with everything related to getting into college and making sure you can pay for it too.